a camper on the road surrounded by mountains and trees

 Research the Rules of the Road

-Even though driving in Canada is similar to driving in the United States and most traffic rules are the same like driving on the right side of the road and passing on the left, it’s a good idea to review road signs and other rules since they might vary in different provinces.
+While driving in Canada is similar to driving in the United States and most traffic rules are the same — like driving on the right side of the road and passing on the left — it’s a good idea to review road signs and other rules since they might vary in different provinces.

 Renting a Vehicle in Canada

-If you plan to fly into Canada and then road trip, renting a vehicle is basically the same as doing so in the U.S. and most of the familiar car rental companies and agencies are the same.
+If you plan to fly into Canada and then road trip, renting a vehicle is basically the same as in the U.S. Most of the car rental companies and agencies are the same.

-To search for rentals options, DiscoverCars.com is ideal for browsing a variety of companies and options.
-To review before you rent, both Google and Tripadvisor.com are solid choices for fairly accurate reviews about practically anything travel related.
+For rental options, DiscoverCars.com is good way to browse a variety of companies and options.
+To review before you rent, both Google and Tripadvisor are good for fairly accurate reviews about practically anything travel related.

 Travel Insurance